liviaerxin/cmake-package-app/README.md

 # A CMake Example to Package Standalone Application in Windows, OSX

-A streamline workflow to demonstrate how CMake helps to build, install and package an executable in windows, osx.
+A streamline workflow to demonstrate how CMake helps to build, install and package an relocatable executable in windows, osx.

 Tags: